Moving from extreme life extension to immortality: Future of human population P6

 (Some people are beginning to use the term ‘ammortality’ to refer to this version of limited immortality, but until that catches on, we’ll just stick to ‘immortality.’)

 Why do we age at all?

 To be clear, there is no universal rule in nature that says all living animals or plants must have a set lifespan of 100 years.
 Marine species such as the Bowhead whale and Greenland Shark are recorded to live for over 200 years, whereas the longest living Galapagos Giant Tortoise died recently at the ripe old age of 176.
-Meanwhile, deep sea creatures such as certain jellyfish, sponges and corals do not appear to age at all.
+Meanwhile, deep sea creatures such as certain jellyfish, sponges, and corals do not appear to age at all.

 The rate that humans age and the total length of time our bodies allow us to age is largely influenced by evolution, and, as outlined in the intro, by advances in medicine.

-The nuts and bolts of exactly why we age is still unclear, but researchers are zeroing in on a few theories that indicate genetic errors and environmental contaminants are most to blame.
+The nuts and bolts of exactly why we age are still unclear, but researchers are zeroing in on a few theories that indicate genetic errors and environmental contaminants are most to blame.
 Specifically, the complex molecules and cells that make up our bodies replicate and repair themselves constantly over the many years of our lives.
 Over time, enough genetic errors and contaminants accumulate in our body to gradually deteriorate these complex molecules and cells, causing them to become increasingly dysfunctional until they stop working entirely.

 Thankfully, thanks to science, this century may see an end to these genetic errors and environmental contaminants, and that may grant us many extra years to look forward to.

 Tactics to achieve immortality

 When it comes to achieving biological immortality (or at least substantially extended lifespans), there will never be a single elixir that permanently ends our aging process.
 Instead, aging prevention will involve a series of minor medical therapies that will eventually become part of a person's annual wellness or health maintenance regimen.